 Salaries and Job Growth

 Job growth and salary prospects are good for those who join the medical imaging field, largely because of an aging population with increasing healthcare needs.
-The U.S. Bureau of Labor Statistics 2019 Occupation Outlook Handbook anticipates a 7% job growth rate through 2029 for Radiologic and MRI Techs, while Diagnostic Sonographers will have a 12% growth for the same time period, and radiation therapy careers should grow at approximately 7%.
-The anticipated job growth rate for all careers nationally is currently 4%, so you can see medical imaging professions are ahead of the curve as far as growth.
+The U.S. Bureau of Labor Statistics anticipates a 6 percent job growth rate through 2031 for radiologic and MRI techs, while diagnostic medical sonographers will have a 10 percent growth for the same time period, and radiation therapy careers should grow at approximately 6 percent.
+The anticipated job growth rate for all careers nationally is currently 5 percent, so you can see medical imaging professions are ahead of the curve as far as growth.

 Radiologic and MRI Technicians